-The site – a comprehensive, multimedia database of every journalist that has been targeted over the years by various Iranian governments – is a testament to the truth: that reporters, editors, photographers, bloggers and citizen journalists are regularly jailed for spreading vital news and for simply doing their job.
+This website is a comprehensive database of every journalist who has been targeted over the years by successive Iranian governments.
+The Wall of Shame section of the site is a testament to the fact that reporters, editors, photographers, bloggers, and citizen journalists are regularly jailed for spreading important news and for simply doing their job.

-Journalists listed on the site are free to update their profiles, or those of other journalists, particularly those who are unable to update their profiles because they are in prison.
-The site is moderated to prevent any defamatory commentary.
+Journalists and other information activists whose situations are highlighted on the site can update their profiles, or those of other journalists or activists, particularly those who cannot update their profiles because they are in prison, by sending an email to [email protected].
+The messages are moderated to prevent any defamatory commentary from appearing online.

-A team of prominent Iranian lawyers offer legal advice to Iranian journalist under duress.
-The FAQ section offers advice on the most common questions journalists have about different areas including arrest, interrogation, confiscation of property and false confession.
-Journalists can also pose their questions on the site to the lawyers, or send a private message to them.
+Our team of prominent Iranian lawyers offers legal advice to Iranian journalists under duress.
+The FAQ section guides journalists on different issues, including arrest, interrogation, property confiscation, and false confession.
+Journalists can also pose their questions to our legal team or send them a private message.

-A trained Iranian psychologist provides advice to Iranian journalists.
-She has provided an FAQ advice sheet of common problems faced by journalists including depression, anxiety and anger.
-Journalists can also send in public or private messages, and seek advice from her.
+Trained Iranian psychologists offer advice and counseling to Iranian journalists.
+They have also prepared a FAQ on common traumas and mental health challenges faced by journalists in Iran, including depression, anxiety, and anger.
+Journalists can also send public or private messages to seek advice by email: [email protected].

-journalismisnotacrime.com has the most updated news of censorship, arrests, incarcerations and all other actions by the Iranian government to curb the power of the media.
-Our aim is to tell the Iranian government, “If you do it, we’ll report it.
+Journalismisnotacrime.com has the most current news on censorship, arrests, incarcerations, and all actions taken by the Iranian government to curb the power of the media and to deny Iranians the freedom of expression.
+Our aim is to put the Iranian government on notice: “If you do it, we’ll report it.
 You can’t silence us.”

-The primary language of the site is Persian, but most content of the site is available in English.
-If you would like to help us translate the site into other languages, please contact us at [email protected]
+The site's primary language is Persian, but most content of the site is also available in English.
+If you would like to help us translate the site into other languages, please contact us at [email protected].